A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Some results from Class field theory

+\begin{rem} The group $Y$ contains $K^{\times\ell}$ and $Y/K^{\times \ell}$ is sometimes also called the \lq\lq Selmer group of $K$\rq\rq\, (see \cite{Cohen2000}*{Final remark of 5.2.2}).
+The above exact sequence is similar to the one that relates the Selmer groups of elliptic curves to the Tate-Shafarevich group under the analogy between class groups and $\Sha$. \end{rem} We set $K_1:=K(\mu_{\ell})$.
+The \emph{governing field} in this context is the Kummer extension $K_1(\sqrt[\ell]{Y})$.
 The next theorem is due to Gras and Munnier \cite{GrasMunnier1998}.
-There are substantial generalizations (for example, for the wild case or for higher powers of $\ell$) treated in \cite{Gras2003}*{Chapter V §2}. \begin{thm}[Gras-Munnier] There exists a cyclic extension of $K$ of degree $\ell$, which is totally ramified at exactly the places in $T$ and unramified outside of $T$ if and only if there exist $a_v\in \FF_\ell^\times$ for $v\in T$ such that
+Many generalizations (for example, for the wild case or for higher powers of $\ell$) are treated in \cite{Gras2003}*{Chapter V §2}. \begin{thm}[Gras-Munnier] There exists a cyclic extension of $K$ of degree $\ell$, which is totally ramified at exactly the places in $T$ and unramified outside of $T$ if and only if there exist $a_v\in \FF_\ell^\times$ for $v\in T$ such that for certain $\mathfrak{P}_v$ of $K_1$ above $\mathfrak{p}_v$

 \end{thm}